-Whatever the situation may be, if you are feeling stressed or anxious about another person’s kindness, understand that they are offering/doing/trying something in order to help you, but realize that they may not know how to best support you.
+Whatever the situation might be, if you are feeling stressed or anxious about another person’s kindness, understand that they are offering/doing/trying something in order to help you, but realize that they may not know how to best support you.

-You are the the only one who knows what you are going through, what might be helpful, and what might add more stress.
+You are the only one who knows what you are going through, what might be helpful, and what might add more stress.

 By being honest with the person, and letting them know how much you appreciate them but stating that now is just not the right time, you are giving value to their efforts while still prioritizing your needs.